Sean Warren here, blogging live from the #iDashboards16 Conference in Las Vegas. Here’s some extra credit from the iDashboards 101 session.

 Live Social Experiment – the data of our attendees

 Unsuspecting attendees didn’t know they were being observed as they walked in the door to our iDashboards 101 session.
 Attendees were stopped as they walked into the room and were assigned an ID number.
 While they were getting that ID number, two people were observing the attendee for traits like what color hair or shirt they were wearing, whether they were male or female, and if they were holding anything in their hand to name a few.
 Ken Rose, iDashboards Product expert, described the process for creating a dashboard, including the data collection, identifying the audience, storyboarding, and dashboard design.
-Ken said, “This isn’t just an infographic, this is a real dashboard with interactivity and drilldowns built into each chart.”This isn’t just an infographic, this is a real dashboard with interactivity and drilldowns built… Click To Tweet
+Ken said, “This isn’t just an infographic, this is a real dashboard with interactivity and drilldowns built into each chart.”This isn’t just an infographic, this is a real dashboard with interactivity and drilldowns built into each chart.
+Click To Tweet

 Below is the dashboard they built, live on the spot, during their session at the iDashboards Conference.
-You can interact with it here!

 Come back and see more useful snippets from our sessions at the iDashboards Conference.
 Feel free to join the conversation and give us some insight on how you started your dashboarding project on Twitter or Facebook using #iDashboards16.

 Get the Guide Psychology of Data Vizualization